krtek4/presentations/git/tips/blog.md

 I also defined some aliases to help :

 ```
-fix= commit --fixup HEAD~1  # fixup the last commmit
+fix    = commit --fixup HEAD~1  # fixup the last commmit
 fixup  = commit --fixup         # fixup a commit in the history (need a revision)
-squash = commit --squash# squash a commit in the history (need a revision)
+squash = commit --squash        # squash a commit in the history (need a revision)
 ri     = rebase --interactive   # interactive rebase
 ```

 rerere : Reuse Recorded Resolution